Skip to main content

 Department of Early Learning and Care

-Early childhood programs have a lasting positive effect on the lives of infants, young children, and families.
-However, recent research shows a troubling trend of young children being suspended or expelled from early childhood care settings with a disparate impact on Black children and children with disabilities.
-These expulsions harm children and families, causing long lasting negative outcomes.
+Early childhood programs have long-lasting positive effects on infants, young children, and their families.
+However, recent research shows a troubling trend of young children being suspended or expelled from early childhood care settings, with Black children and children with disabilities disproportionately affected.
+These exclusionary practices harm children and families and can lead to significant negative long-term outcomes.

 child playing in sandbox